simplyluke/simplyluke.github.io/_posts/2023-04-03-experiment-notes-digital-minimalism.md

 ---
 layout: post
-title: "Expeirment notes: Digital Minimalism"
+title: "Experiment notes: Digital Minimalism"
 ---

 I just finished the experiment I [wrote about](https://simplyluke.com/2023/02/27/digital-minimalism.html) last month!
 This is a brief note on how it went.